Case Studies

 First, let’s choose a template.
 Renderforest offers a wide selection of YouTube Shorts templates to get you started.
 As an example, we’ll be using the YouTube Channel Intro template.
 To make sure your video is the right shape for a Short, choose the portrait version of the template.
 This vertical format fits YouTube’s specifications for YouTube Shorts.

 Now that you’ve chosen your template, it’s time to make it your own.
-Renderforest’s editor is user-friendly and packed with features to help you create a stunning Short.
+Renderforest’s YouTube video editor is user-friendly and packed with features to help you create a stunning Short.
 Here’s how you can customize your video:

 With your video ready to go, it’s time to export and share it on YouTube.